hutnerr/leetcode-bot/README.md

 ## Overview
 The goal of this bot is to encourage and enable LeetCoding within a Discord server.
 It achieves through the use of distributing personalized reoccurring server problems.

-There is also other functionality that will notify the server about upcoming contests.
-The timing of these notifications can be set and modified.
+These problems can be configured to be sent out on specific days of the week at specific times.
+The difficulty as well as if selection of premium problems can also be configured.

+Besides the configurable problems, the bot also provides a more baseline set of features.
+Such as the ability to receive a notification based on how far away a contest is, notifications for the official daily problem, as well as notifications for when the contests become active.

 This was a personal project and has no official affiliation with LeetCode.